 - London is full of quirky cafes.
 Shop around and find your favourite one.
 To start you off there’s a cafe completely dedicated to cereal, if that’s your thing.

 - London also has some of the world’s most famous parks.
-The Queen Elizabeth Olympic Park has the world’s longest tunnel slide and Hampstead Ponds at Hampstead Heath are great for a dip during the summer months.
+The Queen Elizabeth Olympic Park has the world’s longest tunnel slide and Hampstead Ponds at Hampstead Heath has a great community of hardy year-round swimmers.

 - Try one of London’s many beautiful public libraries.
 The Senate House Library is believed to have inspired the Ministry of Truth in George Orwell’s Nineteen Eighty-Four.
 You’ll find a reading room with leather sofas that’s perfect for some time out with your favourite book.